-Few foods are surrounded by as much controversy and conflicting information as monosodium glutamate, or MSG.
+Few foods are surrounded by as much controversy and conflicting information as monosodium glutamate.
 Adding to this confusion are the many hidden sources of MSG.

 What is MSG?